hackorama/hermosa/design/README.md

   - Vue/React and not Angular for new projects
   - Async HTTP client like axios for making REST API calls from frontend
 - Observability, logging and metrics
-  - ELK and Prometheus because of integration with K8s
+  - ELK and Prometheus because of integration with Kubernetes

 ## High level design principles